Future Legal Mind is a national award for UK resident students, set up by National Accident Helpline to recognise young legal talent.

 “Future Legal Mind is a great opportunity for law students to gain an invaluable boost to their chances of breaking into the legal profession.
-National Accident Helpline believes that it is crucial to have a steady pipeline of the best talent entering the legal system to ensure that people continue to have access to justice.
-It's been heartening to see the positive impact last year's award had on our winners, and we are excited to be offering this chance to a new group of students in 2016 .”
+At National Accident Helpline, we believe that it is crucial to have a steady pipeline of the best talent entering the legal system to ensure that people continue to have access to justice.
+It's been heartening to see the positive impact the last two years’ awards have had on our winners, and we are excited to be offering this chance to a new group of students for Future Legal Mind 2017.”

 Richard is editor of Lawyer 2B, the leading dedicated magazine and website for aspiring lawyers, solicitors and barristers.
 He has previously worked for the Chambers Student Guide and for a leading good university publication.

 - To enter this competition, you must be either: